 - Grow thick skin.
 Patients can be mean but it’s a reflection of how they feel.
 Don’t take it personal.

 - Find healthy coping mechanisms for death.
 Unfortunately, You can’t save everyone.
-Take a small break in the lounge or bathroom to collect yourself after codes if you need to.
+Take a small break in the lounge to collect yourself after codes if you need to.

 - Just being there emotionally for a patient or patient family can be healing as well.
 ED visits are unplanned and sometimes being there is all they need.